Robert Wash: Personal life

 Judge Wash married twice.
-By June 3, 1826, he was married to Frances (Fannie) Christy Berry, the daughter of Major William Christy, bore him a daughter, Frances.
+By June 3, 1826, he was married to Frances (Fannie) Christy Berry, the daughter of Major William Christy, with whom he had a daughter, Frances.
 Frances traveled to Pensacola, Florida for her health and died there by February 6, 1829.
-His second wife, Eliza Catherine Lewis Taylor, the daughter of Colonel Nathaniel P. Taylor, bore him four sons: Robert, William, Clark and Pendleton, and five daughters: Elizabeth, Virginia, Julia, Medora and Edmonia.
+His second wife, Eliza Catherine Lewis Taylor, the daughter of Colonel Nathaniel P. Taylor, had four sons: Robert, William, Clark and Pendleton, and five daughters: Elizabeth, Virginia, Julia, Medora and Edmonia.

 Wash was an Episcopalian who served on the vestry of Christ Church.

 He was also an indefatigable booster for the City of St. Louis, foreseeing a great future for the municipality.
 As soon as he was financially able, he began buying real estate.
 The properties laid the foundation for a considerable fortune, which enjoyed throughout his life.

 In May 1818, Judge Wash was part of a group entering into an agreement to build a theater.
 A lot on Chestnut St. was purchased for the purpose and a foundation was constructed.
 But when funds ran out, the project was abandoned.
 A wood-frame livery stable took over the site.

 Wash's colleagues noted he had a passion for hunting and kept a pack of hounds.
 One anecdote puts Wash on the bench when "an attorney who understood the judge's proclivity for sports of the field whispered to him that they had started three [foxes] at one time in the neighborhood of the judge's residence.
 He was immediately taken with severe cramps in the stomach, which rendered an adjournment of the court necessary.
 Within an hour he was in his saddle, following closely upon the heels of the hounds.
 These sudden attacks were of frequent occurrence..."

 After retiring from the court, Wash lived among family and friends at his St. Louis home for the rest of his life.
 He died on November 30, 1856.
-Wash is buried in Bellefontaine Cemetery.